Fi vs Tractive GPS Dog Collar: Which Is Better for Tracking in 2026?

 Before buying, it’s a good idea to check Fi’s official coverage information and Tractive’s coverage and supported country details as well.

-Both Fi and Tractive allow you to create virtual boundaries around your home or other locations.
-When your dog crosses one, the app sends a notification.
+Both Fi and Tractive let you create virtual safe zones around your home or other locations.

-On the return side, Tractive often sends a clear “your dog is home” message, which is helpful if someone else was walking your pet.
-Fi sometimes frames the return as the end of an activity session, which still works but can require opening the app to confirm everything is fine.
+On return alerts, Tractive often sends a clearer “your dog is home” notification.
+Fi sometimes treats the return as the end of an activity session instead.

 Battery performance is one of the biggest differences between these two brands.